truonging/Tetris-A.I/README.md

 - Another **500-game exploration phase** allowed for additional improvements.
 - The final **exploitation phase fine-tuned an even better strategy**.
 - **One full cycle** was enough for a **high-scoring AI (1M+ points)**.
-- **Two cycles further optimized** the agent, making it even stronger.
+- **Two cycles further optimized** the agent, enough to have the agent .

 This alternating method helped the agent **learn, refine, explore deeper, and perfect its strategy**.